 Here are a few rules of thumb:

 If you’ve adopted a dog, take them out for regular walks and praise them when they do their business outdoors.
-Whether you’re dealing with a puppy or an adult dog, rewards-based training simply works.
+Whether you’re dealing with a puppy or an adult dog, positive reinforcement training simply works.

 Be sure there are pee pads on the floor, even if your pet is already housetrained.